 Director of Development, CASA of the River Region (@CASAriverregion)

 Amabelle is the Director of Development for CASA of the River Region, a nonprofit that provides trained volunteer advocates/mentors to children who have been abused/neglected.
 Formerly the Marketing & Communications Manager for SHELTER, Inc., Amabelle has over a decade of experience in nonprofit communications & strategic consulting.
 She was a CASA volunteer advocate and a mentor for high school students in California, as well as a hospital patient advocate in Louisville, Kentucky.

 Mentoring & Outreach Coordinator, Pendleton Place for Children and Families (@PendletonPlace)

 Greenville, South Carolina

-Ethan is a graduate of Winthrop University with a Master’s in Social Work and lives in Greenville, South Carolina.
-After serving his graduate internship with Pendleton Place, he was excited to be offered the new position as the Mentoring & Outreach Coordinator.
-Ethan is passionate about social justice, LGBTQ+ rights, and connecting young adults with the tools and relationships they need to become empowered to live their best life.
+Ethan lives in Greenville, South Carolina.
+He holds a Master’s in Social Work from Winthrop University, and works as a Mentoring & Outreach Coordinator at Pendleton Place.
+Ethan is passionate about social justice, LGBTQ+ rights, and connecting young adults with the tools and relationships they need to live their best life.
 Three facts about Ethan: He’s an introvert that loves people, he reads Harry Potter every night before bed, and he makes a darn good apple pie.